October 17, 2021

 prayers of the people

-Continued prayers: Francis, Pat & Dave, Lisa, Noelle, Wanda, Sister Ann Rose, Jack & Doris, Bert & Dn.
-Cheryl, Jack, Mark, Tom, Richard, Joanne, Linda, and our whole nation.
+Continued prayers: PT, Jeanne, Francis, Ina Ruth, Augsburger family, Chase, Pat & Dave, Sharon, Lisa, Noelle & Ryan, Wanda, Sister Ann Rose, Jack & Doris, Bert & Dn.
+Cheryl, Jack, Mark, Tom, Richard, JoAnne, Linda, and our whole nation.

 Prayers for the clergy, counseling center, church staff, vestry and all of the ministries of St. Anne’s.